Michael A. Kotula

 He counseled major insurance companies in connection with the W.R.
 Grace bankruptcy action, which involved massive asbestos liabilities.

-Michael won summary judgment and affirmance on appeal of trigger of coverage and allocation rulings that environmental cleanup costs at two landfill sites did not reach the attachment points of umbrella policies of an insurer client in the Wolverine World Wide action in Michigan.
+Michael won decisions on trigger of coverage and allocation that environmental cleanup costs at two landfill sites did not reach the attachment points of umbrella policies of an insurer client in the Wolverine World Wide action in Michigan.
 Wolverine World Wide, Inc. v.
 OneBeacon Ins.
 Co., 2007 Mich.
 App.
 LEXIS 657 (Mich.
 App.), appeal denied, 2007 Mich.
 LEXIS 2846 (2007).

 Michael served as counsel for an insurer client in a successful jury trial and a subsequent appeal in the ACC Chemical environmental insurance coverage action in Iowa, which sought over $100 million of insurance coverage, resulting in a no-pay judgment.
 Fireman’s Fund Ins.
 Co. v.
 ACC Chemical Co., 538 N.W.2d 259 (Iowa 1995) (holding late notice barred claims for coverage).